omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 - remove_coaches_from_athlets.html
 - request_list.html

-## functionality completed on 9/28/19
+## functionality completed on 9/29/19
-- create result for strength program 531 lp nsuns now reschedules the instance as well as increases the training max and the workouts weights for the next session.
+- added datepicker for all date selections on website
+- added if statements for create result strength program to hopefully speed it up slightly

 #### Notes:
 - sometimes django will not update css and javascript from seperate files because it thinks there has been no changes.